 If you are employing a solicitor he or she will arrange to get your case heard at court.
 However, you may make a complaint without using a solicitor by carrying out the following procedure:

-After the three days have passed, then complete two copies of the Form B - Complaint Form, take one copy to the Magistrates Court and keep the other copy for your own use.
-You download this form at the bottom of the page.
+After the 3 days have passed, then complete two copies of the Form B - Complaint Form, take one copy to the Magistrates Court and keep the other copy for your own use.

 If the Magistrates are satisfied that your complaint is a reasonable one, your form will be signed and the court will arrange a hearing, for a future date, at which the defendant (ie the person you are complaining about) will be summoned to appear.